-The coronavirus pandemic has shuttered schools, closed businesses and canceled sporting events.
-But it doesn't have to cancel holidays.
+Since last March, the pandemic has shuttered schools, closed businesses and canceled sporting events.
+But as we've learned over the last year, it doesn't have to cancel holidays.

-Americans all over the country are adapting to the new normal and finding creative ways to celebrate special occasions amid mandated social distancing.
+Americans all over the country have found creative ways to celebrate special occasions amid mandated social distancing.

 While traditional Easter and Passover festivities may not be happening this year, plenty of people are staying connected to loved ones from afar.
 From a family who left an iPhone on their 92-year-old grandmother's doorstop so she could participate in Passover, to a 31-year-old only child whose new boyfriend will have to meet the parents via Zoom, here's how eight American families are making the spring holidays special.